WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 non-support for Merkle integrity with the mi-sha256 content encoding.

-If the `Accept-Signature` header field is present, servers SHOULD assume support for "digest/sha-256" and "mi/mi-sha256" unless the header field states otherwise.
+If the `Accept-Signature` header field is present, servers SHOULD assume support for "mi/mi-sha256" unless the header field states otherwise.

 ### Key type identifiers ### {#accept-signature-key-types}